plsmaop/DSA/README.md

 # DSA
 homework<br>
 I am beginner of programming.<br>
-These code are all trash lol, they are homeworks of Data Structure and Algorithm.<br>
+These code are all trash lol, they are homeworks of the course, Data Structure and Algorithm.<br>